University of Wisconsin-Parkside installs Narcan boxes across campus

-The University of Wisconsin-Parkside has installed Narcan boxes across campus that can be accessed by students if necessary.
+SOMERS — The University of Wisconsin-Parkside, 900 Wood Road, has installed Narcan boxes across campus that can be accessed by students if necessary.
 Narcan is a life-saving medicine that can reverse the effects of an opioid overdose.

-The boxes have been installed near many AED kits in 14 locations on campus.
-Locations include all residential housing buildings, the sports & activity center, all academic buildings, Wyllie Library, student center, facilities management, and the student health and counseling center.
+The boxes have been installed near many AED kits in 14 locations on campus, including all residential housing buildings, the sports & activity center, all academic buildings, Wyllie Library, student center, facilities management, and the student health and counseling center.

-“We are pleased to partner with Wisconsin Voices of Recovery in providing Narcan on campus in an effort to reduce the number of deaths due to an overdose of opioids,” said Renee Sartin Kirby, Director of Student Health, Counseling and Accessibility Services at UW-Parkside.
+“We are pleased to partner with Wisconsin Voices of Recovery in providing Narcan on campus in an effort to reduce the number of deaths due to an overdose of opioids,” stated Renee Sartin Kirby, director of student health, counseling and accessibility services at UW-Parkside.

 Each box contains two doses of Narcan nasal spray, instructions for use, a mask for rescue breathing and a number to call for substance misuse treatment and support.
-Training on how to give Narcan is not required, but a video about the recovery position is available at cdc.gov/stopoverdose/naloxone/index.html.
+Training on how to give Narcan is not required, but at cdc.gov/stopoverdose/naloxone/index.html there is a video about the recovery position available.

 People are also reading…